riptide-rv/TicTacToe-/README.md

 # Tic Tac Toe 🎮

-A classic two-player Tic Tac Toe game for Android devices.
-Play against a friend or the AI(not actually an AI just a random number generator) and see who wins the most games 🤖.
+Hey there!
+I made this Tic Tac Toe game as a fun project in my Android Development Journey.
+It's a classic two-player game that you can play🕹️ against a friend or the
+AI( its actually just a random cell clicker 😂).